Becoming a zoo keeper

 What does it take to become a Zoo Keeper?
 Find out here.

-There are more than 150 zoo keepers employed at our three zoos to ensure world-class welfare and care is provided for a range of native Australian, exotic and endangered animals across the three properties.
+There are more than 150 zoo keepers employed at our four zoos to ensure world-class welfare and care is provided for a range of native Australian, exotic and endangered animals across the three properties.

 Applying for a position as a Zoo Keeper with Zoos Victoria is slightly complex compared to other advertised roles as you must be on our Preferred Keeper List (see below) in order to be considered for a zoo keeping role.